Gu1llaum-3/sshm/README.md

 ## Features

 - List all SSH hosts in the configuration file (with optional ping check).
+- Filter SSH hosts by tags for better organization.
 - Connect to an SSH host by name or number from the list.
 - View the configuration details of a specific SSH host.
 - Add a new SSH host configuration.